 The second reality concealing the violence of the Republic’s capitalist evolution related to the astronomy of class.
 Simply put: Military and police violence happened far away from privileged notice.

-Then as now, hyperspace travel governs the flow capital.
+Then as now, hyperspace travel governs the flow of capital.
 Accordingly, the economic astronomy of the galaxy reached the familiar divisions of the administrative-hegemonic Core, the privileged Mid-Rim, and the Outer Rim majority.
 Republic capitalism in the Outer Rim was an economic-imperialist project, creating a debt-suffused zone obligated to transfer a larger proportion of the value of its labor to the Mid-Rim and Core.
 As a result, the Outer Rim’s worlds suffered chronic poverty, violence, and pollution.

 These maneuvers unlocked enormous growth, but drove the crises which would undo it.
 Mass investment of capital could not both increase productive forces and maintain a constant rate of employment, and economic imperialism, creating debt, transferred that hindrance to the common worker, particularly in the Outer Rim.
 Rent-seeking ventures and droid labor could not compensate for depressed workforce participation, or labor’s declining ability to add value to capital investment.
 A growing segment of the population could no longer afford goods priced at rates that would maintain profits.
 Declining profits, out of pace with increased productivity, produced a series of economic shocks, whose effects penetrated the Mid-Rim.

 This set the stage for reactionary cultural forces.
 In the Core, capital concentrated in ever-fewer hands, while the Mid-Rim and other intermediary classes suffered unprecedented economic insecurity.
-These middle-class groups blamed Outer Rim populations, especially those who benefited from capitalist development–especially when they moved closer to the Core.
+These middle-class groups blamed Outer Rim populations, especially those who benefited from capitalist development–and especially when they moved closer to the Core.
 The true reasons for the growing crisis remained hidden to the average Republic citizen, who relied on naive, culture-centered explanations.
 Calls for “traditional values” increased, and were tinged with a certain degree of speciesism.
 The Confederacy of Independent Systems (CIS) formed.

 The CIS had no coherent economic program beyond general deregulation.
 This was paired with a strong appeal to tradition, according to the notion that societies left alone by government could find moral-political purity.
-Using his moral authority as a former Jedi, CIS leader Dooku of Serenno encouraged member worlds’ to embrace conservative positions.
+Using his moral authority as a former Jedi, CIS leader Count Dooku of Serenno encouraged member worlds to embrace conservative positions.

 This mixture of social and political conservatism even spread to non-CIS worlds.
 For example, Mandalore had evolved into a secular planetary state, but after CIS influence, followers of (often reconstructed, rather than lineal) Mandalorian cultural traditions overthrew the government, establishing the unstable Death Watch regime with the help of Sith ideologue “Maul” Talzinson.

 Despite separatist rhetoric, the CIS remained functionally incorporated into the Republic until the Clone Wars.
 The right to bear arms and organize local militias had always been part of the CIS’ platform, so its armaments were not considered unusual.
 The Republic did not characterize CIS attacks and provocations as mass rebellion until the Battle of Geonosis and even then, the conflict was never legally defined as a war.
-Hostilities eventually ceased not through military/police action, but through a settlement negotiated by industry and finance representatives serving both sides, and Palpatine’s future chief of staff, Anakin Skywalker.
-(While it is not disputed that Skywalker executed some executives for treason, this did not in of itself end the Clone Wars, as each representative was replaceable and of course, could not end the CIS’ mass movement through by themselves.)
+Hostilities eventually ceased not through military/police action, but with a settlement negotiated by industry and finance representatives serving both sides, and Palpatine’s future chief of staff, Anakin Skywalker.
+(While it is not disputed that Skywalker executed some executives for treason, this did not in of itself end the Clone Wars, as each representative was replaceable and of course, could not end the CIS’ mass movement by themselves.)
 In the end, elements of the CIS program were incorporated into Palpatine’s Empire.

 Neither the work of a conspiracy nor an exercise in pure ideological aspiration, these combined conditions crafted the Empire from a Republic burdened with floundering capitalist institutions, renewed cultural conservatism, market deregulation, and the declining fortunes of an increasingly reactionary Mid-Rim human population.
 Just as the CIS was never a true rebel state, the Empire wasn’t a repudiation of the Republic, but its fullest manifestation.